 The second picture in my X-rays was taken about one year after getting my brace.
-I hadn’t wore my brace for 24 hours before the X-ray and it shows how my curves have improved to about 34 degrees on the top and 26 degrees on the bottom.
-My parents and I are happy about my progress from wearing the brace which I do all the time, except to shower and play sports.
-One year after wearing my brace I grew more than 2 inches, and outgrew my brace, so we went back to Luke to get a new brace.
-The only thing that could make going there better is if his office was closer to where we live, instead of being a 10 hour drive away.
+I hadn’t worn my brace for 24 hours before the X-ray and it shows how my curves have improved to about 34 degrees on the top and 26 degrees on the bottom.
+My parents and I were happy about my progress from wearing the brace (which I do all the time, except to shower and play sports).
+One year after wearing my brace I grew more than 2 inches and outgrew my brace, so we went back to Luke to get a new brace.
+The only thing that could make going there better is if his office was closer to where we live, instead of being a 10-hour drive away.

 The third X-ray in the picture was taken in my new brace and shows even more correction to the curves in my spine that we are hoping for.
 Overall, I want to say thank you to Luke and everyone at the National Scoliosis Center for being so helpful and kind.
 And to anyone who is told they have scoliosis, surgery might not be the only choice you have.
 I have been wearing my brace as much as possible, trying to avoid surgery.
 Since you are reading this, you have heard about the National Scoliosis Center and hopefully, they will be able to help you too.